wykeenmy/scrapeZalora/README.md

 # scrapeZalora

-This project scrape every images and media of all SKU listed in "Question 1 Dataset.xlsx"
+This project scrape every images and video of all SKU listed in "Question 1 Dataset.xlsx"

 ## Package download
 package dependencies